Ergus/ArgParseBash/README.md

 	- -h docstring [optional default: "Not documented"]

-	- -t Type of the parameters (string int float bool path file enum) [optional default: string]
+	- -t Type of the parameters (string int float bool path file enum timer) [optional default: string]

 	- -e The list of valid values when using enum.
 The argument is used and required ONLY then -t enum.
 It expects a simple list like: **"opt1 opt2 ..."**